Beijing Film Academy: Admissions

 The admission rate at Beijing Film Academy is one of the lowest in the country, as well as globally.
 Admission is extremely competitive.
 Over 40,000 students apply annually to participate in entrance exams.
 Only 400-500 students are accepted.
 The majority of the admissions process takes place in February and March.
 The entrance examinations include subject tests as well as the National Humanities Examination.
 Prospective acting majors usually have the most intense competition.
 International students looking to study at Beijing Film Academy may apply through the International Training Center.
-In 2013, the academy will conduct its first undergraduate film production program in English.
-This program will be conducted by the Cinematography department with a focus on cinematography, directing and post-production.
+In 2013, the academy conducted its first undergraduate film production program in English.
+This program was conducted by the Cinematography department with a focus on cinematography, directing and post-production.